hendrik-schulte/UVRPN/README.md

 public static Quaternion TrackerQuat(string address, int channel)
 ```

-This gets rotation component of a tracker at the vrpn address and the channel.
+This gets rotation component of a tracker at the /vrpn address and the channel.
 When first called with a new address, the vrpn connection will be created.
 An address's values will be updated at most once per frame.

+## Acknowledgement

+UVRPN has been forked from [arviceblot/unityVRPN](https://github.com/arviceblot/unityVRPN).